Big Rude Jake: Biography

 In 2002, he recorded a fourth album, Live Faust, Die Jung, which is totally different from the first three.
 It was produced by Jake Langley and Big Rude Jake, but was never officially released, as he was badly injured one night after being struck by a taxi.
 He 'disappeared' from the public eye for a while, going into semi-retirement.
 When he began playing publicly again, he used the moniker Chet Valiant, stepping back from the "big suit party animal persona" of Big Rude Jake.
 Maintaining a lower profile, he focused on honing his ragtime guitar skills and kept composing.
 He began to play a few shows as Big Rude Jake again in 2006.

-The album Quicksand was released in Sept 2009.
-He got married the following week.
+With Kyree Vibrant, Jake made the award-winning film, Big Rude Jake: Pursuing the Pearl of Great Price.

+He released the album Quicksand at Hugh's Room in September 2009, got married, and returned to touring.

-On the side, Jake recorded albums with his other bands, Tennessee Voodoo Coupe and Blue Mercury Coupe.
+On the side, Jake recorded albums and toured with his other bands, Tennessee Voodoo Coupe (Rockabilly) and Blue Mercury Coupe (Retro Punk).

 His European tours inspired him to make a new jump blues influenced live album with his 7-piece band and special guests.
 Live & Out Loud was recorded in November 2011 in front of a live audience at The Drake Hotel in Toronto, funded in large part by fans through the crowdfunding platform RocketHub.

-Hiebert also played music for seniors in long term care for many years.
+By day, Hiebert continued to play music for seniors and others in long term care, as he had done for many years.

-In 2014, Jake became a father and a few months later, launched his ongoing charity event, Blues For the Red Door.
+In 2014, Jake became a father and launched his ongoing charity event, Blues For the Red Door, in support of The Red Door Shelter.
+Shortly after, he and his family moved from Toronto to Hamilton, Ontario.

-In 2020, he launched Fanfare Music Enrichment Services, serving intellectually challenged clients.
+In 2020, he made Fanfare Music Enrichment Services official, serving intellectually challenged clients online and in person.
+He also began a series of weekly live concerts on Facebook.

-He was working on another album, “The Jackhammer Sessions” at the time of his death.

-Hiebert died on 16 June 2022, at the age of 59, from metastatic small cell carcinoma of the bladder.
+Big Rude Jake was working on another album, "The Jackhammer Sessions".
+He died on 16 June 2022 from metastatic small cell carcinoma of the bladder.
+He was 59 years old.